As a running coach, I can confidently say that sprinting is one of the most versatile and effective tools in any runner’s training toolbox.

 The best way to boost HGH in your body (naturally) is through exercise and plenty of sleep.
 Since sprinting is an intense exercise, it produces more natural HGH than a typical 30 minutes of jogging.

 Note: A crucial aspect of sprinting for weight loss is a healthy diet.
 Both go hand in hand.
-So make sure that you are building up healthy eating habits: that means high protein sources, complex carbohydrates, plenty of leafy green vegetables, and lots of fruit.
+So, make sure to build healthy eating habits: this means incorporating high-protein sources, complex carbohydrates, plenty of leafy green vegetables, and lots of fruit.

 There are multiple options when it comes to sprinting techniques.
-The best way to choose between them is to narrow them down by your goals.
+The best way to choose between them is to narrow down your options based on your goals.

 Our three experts from earlier offer advice on these differences below.